ovidiugabriel/openedunet/coral/README.md

 This is possible only with literals or other immutable values as **right value** and the immutable value once assigned cannot be changed anymore.
 If the value is a literal, all occurences of the variable will be inlined.

 Note that there is no assignment operator used between `x` and `5`.
+Equal sign operator is not used in Coral, to avoid confusion.

 This just lets the value of `x` to be immutable `5` forever.